RapVerse: Coherent Vocals and Whole-Body Motions Generations from Text

+To better evaluate the generation quality, we conducted an additional user study (see Fig. \ref{fig:user}) using ten 10-second-long videos from the RapVerse dataset, sampled from the test set.
+We recruited 20 participants to evaluate four aspects: the holistic realism of human motion, expression-vocal synchronism, gesture-vocal synchronism, and holistic diversity, using real data as a reference.
+Participants were asked to sort shuffled videos generated by different methods based on these criteria.
+As shown in the results, our model achieved the highest scores in human motion realism, gesture-vocal synchronism, and holistic diversity when compared with T2MGPT (text-to-motion) and Talkshow (audio-to-motion).

-\textbf{Evaluations on vocal generations.} We have also compared our method against other state-of-the-art text-to-vocal generation baselines in Table. \ref{tab:audiomotion} (b).
-While our unified model is trained to simultaneously generate vocals and motion, a task considerably more complex than generating vocals alone, its vocal generation component still manages to achieve results comparable to those systems designed solely for vocal generations.
+\textbf{Evaluations on vocal generations.} We compare our method against other state-of-the-art text-to-vocal generation baselines in Table. \ref{tab:audiomotion} (b).
+While our unified model is trained to simultaneously generate vocals and motion, a task considerably more complex than generating vocals alone, its vocal generation component still manages to achieve results comparable to systems designed solely for vocal generations.